Hannah Pinhorn

 Email: hpinhorn@uwo.ca

+Hannah holds a Bachelor of Music from Memorial University in St. John’s, Newfoundland, and both a Master of Music and Master of Library Information Sciences from Western University in London, Ontario.
 Throughout her time in academia, Hannah has been the recipient of several scholarships; most notably, the London Opera Guild Scholarship in 2020 and the Lily F. W. Chiu Scholarship in 2021, which is awarded to the entering MLIS student with the highest academic standing.
-She is also very grateful to have received a Western Graduate Research Scholarship for the 2022-2023 academic year.
+She is also very grateful to be a recipient of a Western Graduate Research Scholarship from 2022-present in support of her doctoral studies.